Life is too short to drink bad tea.

 If you have no tea lovers in your life, then give yourself the gift of tea.
 YOU deserve it!

-Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries and Cochin Masala Chai.
-For a more relaxing tea, perfect for evenings there is Organic Honeybush.
-Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas which were inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum and Siesta Key Beach.
+Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries, and Cochin Masala Chai.
+For a more relaxing tea, perfect for evenings, there is Organic Honeybush.
+Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum, and Siesta Key Beach.

 On behalf of all at Local Tea Company, I would like to wish all our tea followers a Very Merry Christmas and a TEArrific New Year.
 We appreciate your business and hope you continue to enjoy our teas in 2010.

-No matter where you are or what you are planning to do during this special season, please make time for drinking some tea and feel the benefits.
+No matter where you are or what you are planning to do during this special season, please make time to drink some tea and feel the benefits.
 I drink to you and yours.

 Cheers and all the best to everyone.

-Here are the details along with slogans.
-We laughed writing them.
-The overall idea is – Sarasota, That’s My Cuppa Tea
+Here are the details, along with slogans.
+We laughed at writing them.
+The overall idea is – Sarasota, That’s My Cuppa Tea.